Avenyle History, Family Crest & Coats of Arms

 Important Dates for the Avenyle family

 This web page shows only a small excerpt of our Avenyle research.
 Another 63 words (4 lines of text) covering the years 122 and 1220 are included under the topic Early Avenyle History in all our PDF Extended History products and printed products wherever possible.

 Avenyle Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Avenells, Avenett, Avenet, Avnett, d'Avenell, Davenel, Davenell, Davenall and many more.

 Early Notables of the Avenyle family (pre 1700)

 More information is included under the topic Early Avenyle Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Avenyle family to the New World and Oceana
+Migration of the Avenyle family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Avenyle or a variant listed above were: Bartholomew and Richard Avenell who settled in Nevis in 1670; Samuel and Sarah Davenald and three children landed in Philadelphia, Pennsylvania in 1820..